China drafts rules to give pension funds access to stock market

 The news rules were aimed at "improving investment returns of the pension funds ... and promoting healthy and sustainable development of China's pension system", the government agencies said.

-Local governments are allowed to mandate institutions authorized by the central government to manage the pension funds.
+Local governments are allowed to mandate institutions authorised by the central government to manage the pension funds.

 On Sunday, two industry sources with direct knowledge told Reuters that China's cabinet had approved plans for the manager of the country's biggest pension fund to manage pension funds worth about 2 trillion yuan ($322 billion) for local authorities.